 With your child, regardless of what year level they are, read through the units of learning to find out how many lessons are included, where there are instructions to be followed, icons to note or resources that could be printed or downloaded.
 Read any helpful information sections to get a sense of what needs to be completed.

 Together decide how many lessons there are for each subject and when they are going to be completed.
-Create a schedule or timetable for how to progressively work through the sequence of lessons and activities over a two-week period – teachers may have already set a schedule.
+Create a schedule or timetable for how to progressively work through the sequence of lessons and activities—teachers may have already set a schedule.

 Make sure you have a

 learning space set up with the necessary tools and resources to help your child focus and learn.
-You may like to create a chart or list to check off over the fortnight as lessons and activities are completed.
+You may like to create a chart or list to check off as lessons and activities are completed.

 Remember to ask your school and/or your teacher/s if you need support.